 Summaries of my chapters are below:

 Chapter 1 puts forth my new definition of three-key expositions, while showing where previous definitions shine and where they go wrong.
-In particular, I ruminate on where the categories of three-key exposition and trimodular block diverge and overlap, an exercise that helps bring to light the features of his predecessors' music that may have captivated the young Schubert and eventually led to the solidification of this genre.
+In particular, I ruminate on where the categories of three-key exposition and trimodular block diverge and overlap, an exercise that helps illuminate the features of his predecessors' music that may have captivated the young Schubert and eventually led to the solidification of this genre.

 Chapter 2 then explores both the compositional methods Schubert used to alter the formal function of the second tonal area—what I call "harmonic destabilizing techniques—and how his treatment of that area affected the long-range narrative trajectory of the exposition.
-In the process, I put forth a new labeling system and six novel formal functions that help capture the formal processes at work in these pieces.
+In the process, I put forth six novel formal functions used in his three-key expositions that help capture the formal processes at work in these pieces.

 Chapter 3 elucidates links between Schubert's two- and three-key expositions, showing how his treatment of large-scale harmonic digressions in his two-key expositions is similar to that seen in the second tonal area in the three-key expositions.

 Chapter 4 then explores various narrative strategies that can structure our hearings of these pieces.
 More specifically, it investigates how Schubert often used an aberrant pitch class or harmony to foreshadow later tonal events within these expositions.

 Chapter 5 examines Schubert's treatment of the three key areas within his recapitulations.
 In doing so, this chapter systematically examines both Schubert’s key choices as well as where and how he accomplishes his pre-crux tonal adjustments.
 One of the main goals of this chapter is to illuminate the vast array of recapitulatory adjustments the composer used for both formal and expressive purposes—adjustments that fly in the face of the historical image of Schubert’s so-called lazy approach to recapitulations..